corbe19/Startup-Web-App/README.md

 ## Service deliverable

-For this deliverable I added backend endpoints that receives votes and returns the voting totals.

 - **Node.js/Express HTTP service** - done!
 - **Static middleware for frontend** - done!
 - **Calls to third party endpoints** - Quote and image calls.